Skip to main content

 Loading data

-To fill your Kanban with data, create a data.js file in src/ and add some sample data:
+To provide data for Kanban, create a data.js file in the src/ directory and add your data like this:

 data.js